lawrencecchen/openfarmer/README.md

 # openfarmer

-Farming tools that exist today are proprietary, expensive, and not open source.
+Farming tools today are proprietary, expensive, and not open source.
 This project will change that.

 ## Projects